gmlewis/irmf/README.md

 materials without the need for slicing at all.
 The 3D printer could simply accept the extremely compact IRMF file itself as input, then generate the 3D object at any resolution the printer supports.
-In fact, one option on the 3D printer might be "How fast do you want this part?
-It can be made with 1μm resolution in 1 minute and 1nm resolution in 10 minutes."
+In fact, one option on the 3D printer might be “How fast do you want this part?
+It can be made with 1μm resolution in 1 minute and 1nm resolution in 10 minutes.”
 The exact same IRMF file describes the model with infinite resolution and does not need to be changed in this scenario.